 To save money!!!

-Last year when the twins were 4 years old, the flu season was severe and was one of the longest seasons of influenza in recent years.
+When the twins were 4 years old, the flu season was severe and it was one of the longest seasons of influenza in recent years.

 Our community was hit hard and many schools had to close for days due to the high percentage of absences.

-The elderberry shelves at our local stores were empty.
-Amazon was out of stock.
+Elderberry syrup for flu was in high demand.
+The shelves at our local stores were empty and Amazon was out of stock.

 This mama was in a complete panic.